thecybermaniac/easyride/README.md

 **Setup Environment Variables**

-This application was built with multiple third-party services including [Clerk](https://clerk.com) for authentication, and [Neon](https://neon.tech).
+This application was built with multiple third-party services including [Clerk](https://clerk.com) for authentication, [Neon](https://neon.tech) for database, and [Stripe](https://stripe.com) as the payment gateway.
 To make sure it works properly, you need to get the API keys as specificied below.
 Then, create a new file named `.env.local` in the root of your project and add them:

 ```ini
 EXPO_PUBLIC_CLERK_PUBLISHABLE_KEY=p